Diegometro1/hello-world/README.md

-# hello-world
-Project 1 for CSCI E-15
+# Project 1 for CSCI E-15